FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Abstract

 \section{Abstract}

-Federated learning (FL) involves training a model over massive distributed devices, while keeping the training data localized.
-This form of collaborative learning exposes new tradeoffs among model convergence speed, model accuracy, balance across clients, and communication cost, with new challenges including: (1) straggler problem, where the clients lag due to data or (computing and network) resource heterogeneity, and (2) communication bottleneck, where a large number of clients communicate their local updates to a central server and bottleneck the server.
-Many existing FL methods focus on optimizing along only one dimension of the tradeoff space.
-Existing solutions use asynchronous model updating or tiering-based synchronous mechanisms to tackle the straggler problem.
-However, the asynchronous methods can easily create a network communication bottleneck, while tiering may introduce biases as tiering favors faster tiers with shorter response latencies.
-To address these issues, we present \textbf{\model}, a novel \textbf{Fed}erated learning method with \textbf{A}synchronous \textbf{T}iers under Non-i.i.d. data. {\model} synergistically combines synchronous intra-tier training and asynchronous cross-tier training.
-By bridging the synchronous and asynchronous training through tiering, {\model} minimizes the straggler effect with improved convergence speed and test accuracy. {\model} uses a straggler-aware, weighted aggregation heuristic to steer and balance the training for further accuracy improvement. {\model} compresses the uplink and downlink communications using an efficient, polyline-encoding-based compression algorithm, therefore minimizing the communication cost.
-Results show that {\model} improves the prediction performance by up to $21.09\%$, and reduces the communication cost by up to $8.5\times$, compared to state-of-the-art FL methods.
+Federated learning (FL) involves training a model over massive distributed devices, while keeping the training data localized and private.
+This form of collaborative learning exposes new tradeoffs among model convergence speed, model accuracy, balance across clients, and communication cost, with new challenges including: (1) straggler problem---where clients lag due to data or (computing and network) resource heterogeneity, and (2) communication bottleneck---where a large number of clients communicate their local updates to a central server and bottleneck the server.
+Many existing FL methods focus on optimizing along only one single dimension of the tradeoff space.
+Existing solutions use asynchronous model updating or tiering-based, synchronous mechanisms to tackle the straggler problem.
+However, asynchronous methods can easily create a communication bottleneck, while tiering may introduce biases that favor faster tiers with shorter response latencies.